chengyuehuang511/VLMEvalKit/README.md

 ## Datasets, Models, and Evaluation

 ### Datasets
-Added ScienceQA Train, A-OKVQA Train and Val (The codebase has A-OKVQA which however does not include the rationales) in [Google Drive](https://drive.google.com/drive/folders/1hlN_NK1RnLSmYE0u2wG2KniAkXjvwxWJ?usp=share_link).
+Added ScienceQA Train, A-OKVQA Train and Val (The codebase has A-OKVQA which however does not include the rationales), M3CoT Train, Val and Test in [Google Drive](https://drive.google.com/drive/folders/1hlN_NK1RnLSmYE0u2wG2KniAkXjvwxWJ?usp=share_link).

 - {Dataset_name}_QCME: add rationale to the input
 - {Dataset_name}_correct: only select the samples with correct prediction for the support set